AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 There might be some points which you'd like to be selected by default or adjust the selecting feature according to your needs.
 The method {api}**.select()**{api} works here (similar to {api:anychart.core.SeriesBase#hover}**.hover()**{api}).

-So, let's select the same points as above on a marker chart:

 ```
 	// making series_1 and some points of series_2 selected
     series_1.select();